Diffuse versus square-well confining potentials in modelling $A$@C$_{60}$ atoms: Appendix: The and photoionization of Xe@C

-To start with, the three strong oscillations in $\sigma_{4d}(\omega)$ of Xe@C$_{60}$ about $\sigma_{4d}(\omega)$ of free Xe are confinement resonances (see the definition of confinement resonances given above in this paper).
-They were previously theoretically studied and detailed in Refs.~\cite{Himadri,AmusiaXe@C60,Pranawa,CCR,Keating} and experimentally in Ref.~\cite{Kilcoyne}.
-Results of the measurement are by about the factor of $10$ smaller than the cited theoretical data.
-This is because the measured channel of the Xe@C$_{60}^{+}$ $4d$ photoionization might \cite{Kilcoyne} account for only about $10\%$ of the Xe $4d$ oscillator.
-For this reason the experimental data depicted in Fig.~\ref{fig3} of the present paper are multiplied by $10$, to ease the comparison with theory.
-One can see that calculated results for $\sigma_{4d}(\omega)$ of Xe@C$_{60}$ obtained in the present work with the square-well-parameters $R_{0}=6.01$, $\Delta = 1.25$, and $U_{0}=0.422$ a.u. are in a reasonable agreement with main structures of the experimental spectrum, to a good approximation.
-Interesting, HF calculated data for $\sigma_{4d}(\omega)$ of Xe@C$_{60}$ seem to be even in a better, than RPAE data, agreement with experiment beyond the photon energy of about $100$ eV.
-Note, the comparison of our calculated data for neutral Xe@C$_{60}$ with experimental data for charged Xe@C$_{60}^{+}$ \cite{Kilcoyne} is appropriate because \cite{DolmatovAQC,Coulumb} charging the C$_{60}$ shell positively does nothing to the photoionization cross section (as a function of photon energy) except to increase the threshold energy.
+To start with, the three strong oscillations in $\sigma_{\rm 4d}(\omega)$ of Xe@C$_{60}$ about $\sigma_{\rm 4d}(\omega)$ of free Xe are confinement resonances.
+They were previously theoretically studied and detailed in \cite{Himadri,AmusiaXe@C60,Pranawa,CCR,Keating} (and references therein).
+Experimentally, confinement resonances in $A$@C$_{60}$ photoionization were observed only recently, in the $4d$ giant resonance spectrum of Xe@C$_{60}^{+}$, as the case study \cite{Kilcoyne}.
+Results of the measurement are by about a factor of $10$ smaller than the cited theoretical data.
+This is because the measured channel of the Xe@C$_{60}^{+}$ $\rm 4d$ photoionization might account for only about $10\%$ of the Xe $\rm 4d$ oscillator strength \cite{Kilcoyne}.
+For this reason, to ease the comparison with the presented herein theoretical data, the experimental data were multiplied by $10$, and so depicted in figure~\ref{fig3}.
+One can see that calculated results for $\sigma_{\rm 4d}(\omega)$ of Xe@C$_{60}$, obtained with the use of $R_{0}=6.01$, $\Delta = 1.25$ and $U_{0}=0.422$ \textit{au}, are in a reasonable agreement with main structures of the experimental spectrum, to a good approximation.
+Of course it would be too naive to expect our simple model to account for all qualitative and quantitative features of the measured Xe@C$_{60}^{+}$ photoionization which (the model), among other things, accounts for only a single-electron $4d$ ionization.
+Thus, for example, while confinement brought oscillations in the experimental spectrum definitely emerge from the single-electron photoionization, possible double-electron satellites might affect their positions and amplitudes as well.
+We, however, assume that such contributions are not decisive, so that omitting them, as in the present work, is a reasonable first step towards the initial understanding of the experimental data.

-Results for depicted in Fig.~\ref{fig3} $\beta_{4d}(\omega)$ of Xe@C$_{60}$ illustrate the impacts of the confining square-well and diffuse potentials (when compared with free Xe data) as well as electron correlation (when RPAE is compared with HF data) on the $\beta_{4d}(\omega)$ spectrum.
-They are self-explanatory.
-We omit commenting on them.